 What are my other options anyways?

 If you decide that hammock sleeping is too big a risk to take right now, most tents are easier to set up.
 But they’ll probably cost more than this alien home.
 To get some more ideas check out the Big Agnes Fly Creek UL1 tent.
 After having used both the Big Agnes tent and this Hennessy Hammock extensively, I don’t think you can go wrong with either.
-Unless you somehow end up with a hammock in a barren wasteland.
+Unless you somehow end up with a portable hammock in a barren wasteland.
 Then you might struggle.
 And really it’s not a bad idea to add a version of both to your collection if you’re serious about backpacking.

 Is the Hennessy’s Ultralight Hammock right for you?